skonto/tensorflow-model-serving/docker/README.md

 # Instructions

-The docker files are derived from and have several modifications for bugs ir further automation: https://raw.githubusercontent.com/tensorflow/serving/master/tensorflow_serving/tools/docker/Dockerfile.devel
+The docker files are derived from the link bellow and they have several modifications for bugs for further automation: https://raw.githubusercontent.com/tensorflow/serving/master/tensorflow_serving/tools/docker/Dockerfile.devel

 - Build the images and push them: